johnbland-wf/ios-in-app-settings-prototype/README.md

-ios-inappsettings-prototype
+In-App Settings Prototype
 ===========================

-A prototype showing how to the Container View for in-app settings for iOS
+A basic prototype showing how to the Container View for in-app settings for iOS.